kineticadb/examples/guides/graph_shortest_path/README.md

 | 884148400428   | 0      | LINESTRING (-122.142798900604 47.5890210270882, -122.142839133739 47.5885891914368) | 2.88676238 |

-The network is broken into road segments with the following information for each segment.
-Each LINESTRING in the table above corresponds to a road segment.
+The network is broken into small road segments with the following information for each segment.
+Each LINESTRING in the table above corresponds to a small road segment.
 The column descriptions are below
 1. OriginalEdgeID - Unique identifier for each road segment
 2. TwoWay - 0 indicates one way and 1 indicates a two way edge
 3. WKTLINE - The WKT Linestring that represents each road segment geo spatially.